NohiroNayottama/The-Michigan-Mystery/Walkthrough.md

 ### Instagram

 We may not see it on the first slide, swipe the slide until you can see the identical image that we looking for.
-The first slide.
+####The first slide.
 ![randomig](https://github.com/NohiroNayottama/The-Michigan-Mystery/blob/main/tutor2.PNG)

-The fourth slide.
+####The right slide.
 ![randomig2](https://github.com/NohiroNayottama/The-Michigan-Mystery/blob/main/tutor3.jpg)

 Now we see the image, and we can compare it to the material.
-As you can see it is the exact place that we looking for. the bridge, stones, tree and the small house as i say.
+As you can see it is the exact place that we looking for.
+The bridge, stones, tree and the small house as i say.

 ```